bigpick/barelycompetent/content/post/ctfs/castors-2020-writeups.md

 excerpt: "Writeups for various challenges I solved during the 2020 castorsCTF capture the flag competition."
 date: 2020-06-01T09:24:19-05:00
 categories:
- - Capture The Flag Writeups
+ - capture the flag writeups
+url: "/ctfs/2020/castors-writeups"
+tags:
+ - ctfs
 ---

 # Castors CTF 2020

 > Welcome to the first castorsCTF!
 > This is a capture the flag competition, jeopardy style.
 > The event starts at 2000 UTC on Friday 29th May 2020 and runs until 2000 UTC on Sunday 31st May 2020.
 The flag format is `castorsCTF{[a-zA-Z0-9_.-]*}` unless otherwise specified.
 > The goal of our CTF is to promote learning amongst students, raise cybersecurity awareness, and have fun.
 To that end, we ask that you do not share solutions or hints until after the CTF is over.
 If a team is found sharing flags it will be grounds for immediate disqualification.

 These are writeups to challenges I solved for this CTF.
 We as a team did pretty good this week again - top 10 finish!
 Thanks to Datajerk for kicking pwn ass as usual, Dobs for his reversing skills, and Redjohn for being my Jedi master and helping with the ways of the ~~force~~ web.